MohamedMErouane/racers/ENVIRONMENT_SETUP.md

 ```

 ### **Test WebSocket**
-- Open `test-websocket.html` in browser
+- Test WebSocket connection in the main application
 - Update `CONFIG.WS_URL` to your Railway URL
 - Click "Connect"